dfherr/geminabox-release/README.md

 If your server requires basic authentication for the deployment, you can specify `:username` and `:password` as well.

+For reasons of compatibility, you can still specify the credentials in the `:host` option (e.g. `http://username:password@localhost:4000`), in which case they take precedence over the other parameters.

 ### Global Defaults

 You can store global defaults in `~/.gem/geminabox`, for instance: